ubikorp/lacking.org/_posts/podcast/2012-02-07-0093-take-stuff-from-work.md

 tags: king-missile chris-tad evolution-control-committee built-to-spill ditty-mu andre-williams-sadies camper-van-beethoven maxwell-implosion fergus-geronimo perez-prado los-amigos-invisibles fujiya-miyagi thomas-function sex-clark-five primus those-darlins bobs
-keywords: King Missile, Chris &amp; Tad, The Evolution Control Committee, Built To Spill, The Ditty Mu, Andre Williams &amp; The Sadies, Camper Van Beethoven, The Maxwell Implosion, Fergus &amp; Geronimo, Perez Prado, Los Amigos Invisibles, Fujiya And Miyagi, Thomas Function, Sex Clark Five, Primus, Those Darlins, The Bobs
+keywords: Andre Williams &amp; The Sadies, The Bobs, Built To Spill, Camper Van Beethoven, Chris &amp; Tad, The Ditty Mu, The Evolution Control Committee, Fergus &amp; Geronimo, Fujiya And Miyagi, King Missile, Los Amigos Invisibles, The Maxwell Implosion, Perez Prado, Primus, Sex Clark Five, Thomas Function, Those Darlins
 ---
 It must be heartbreaking to be a slapdash concoction of musical genius… in Alabama.
 The Sex Clark Five were done and gone by the time the world really took notice, but we can still enjoy the limited artifacts they left behind.